GROW (support group)

-Processes
+Grow has no affiliation with any organised religion or church, and is not itself any sort of religion or church.
+While some parts of the Grow program refer to God due to the role God has played in the recovery and growth of many Growers from the beginning, alternative non-religious phrasings are provided.

+Stages of decline and steps to recovery and growth

 Grow's literature includes the Twelve Stages of Decline, which indicate that emotional illness begins with self-centeredness, and the Twelve Steps of Personal Growth, a blend of AA's Twelve Steps and will-training methods from Recovery International.
-Grow members view recovery as an ongoing life process rather than an outcome and are encouraged to continue following the Steps after completing them in order to maintain their mental health.
+Grow members view recovery as an ongoing philosophy of life rather than an outcome and are encouraged to continue following the Steps after completing them in order to maintain their mental health.